AkposGreatma/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-pwd; A script that prints the absolute path name of the current working directory ls; A script that display the list of content
+pwd; A script that prints the absolute path name of the current working directory ls; A script that display the list of content cd; A script changing working directory to home